INFRARED THERMAL IMAGING

 How is Thermal Imaging relevant to a Home Inspection?

-The use of Thermography or Thermal Imaging as it relates to building science, increases the Inspector’s ability to perform a Home Inspection, by helping to find conditions that might otherwise go undetected.
+The use of Thermography or Thermal Imaging in The Greater Ottawa Area, as it relates to building science, increases the Inspector’s ability to perform a Home Inspection, by helping to find conditions that might otherwise go undetected.

 Thermal Imaging can be used to help detect issues such as; the presence of moisture in building materials, overheating electrical circuits, locating damaged in-floor heating, locate missing or loose insulation and identifying air leaks around windows, doors or attic hatches for example.